 Natalie K. Edwards

-Ms. Edwards is a leading Mergers & Acquisitions lawyer with close to 20 years’ experience advising major corporations and businesses on complex acquisitions, disposals, joint ventures and strategic alliances.
-She is the Head of M&A Legal (the legal group that conducts global strategic proprietary M&A transactions) and a Managing Director at Citigroup Inc. Prior to her role at Citi, Ms. Edwards was an M&A lawyer at Linklaters LLP in New York, London and Shanghai.
-She started her career at Cravath, Swaine & Moore LLP in New York and London.
+Ms. Edwards has over 20 years’ experience advising major corporations and businesses on complex acquisitions, disposals, joint ventures and strategic alliances.
+She, prior to her role at Citi, was a senior M&A lawyer at Linklaters LLP in its offices in New York and London and counsel in its office in Shanghai.
+She started her career at Cravath, Swaine & Moore LLP, which included a rotation in its London office.

-Ms. Edwards is a graduate of Dana Hall School, Columbia College and Columbia Law School.
+Ms. Edwards is an A Better Chance scholar that attended the Dana Hall School in Wellesley, Massachusetts.
+She is also a graduate of Columbia College and Columbia Law School.

 Managing Director, Seven Post